SEO ·

 4. Prune content in batches

-Even though you’ve identified potential candidates for pruning, you might not want to modify and publish the changes all in one go.
-Without a phased approach, it would be challenging to monitor how specific changes influenced SEO performance.
+Even though you’ve identified your potential candidates for pruning, you might not want to modify and publish the changes all in one go.

 For example, deleting some articles may improve your search rankings, while others may hurt SEO.
-Making changes in batches will provide more clarity regarding what works and what doesn't.

-So, how do you go about deciding what to prune first?
-You need to create a priority list and identify the top candidates for pruning.
 After you make a round of changes, keep monitoring your website’s SEO data for a few weeks.

 5. Measure results

-After each pruning phase, monitor how your overall traffic and search engine rankings change.
-You can use SEO tools like Ahrefs, Google Search Console, Semrush, Moz, KWFinder, Ubersuggest, and WooRank.
+You can use SEO tools like Clearscope, Ahrefs, Google Search Console, Semrush, Moz, KWFinder, Ubersuggest, and WooRank.

-If you see positive results, continue with the next set of articles in your priority list.
-Make the changes, publish, and go to the next step.
+If you see positive results, continue with the next set of articles in your priority list and add the tasks to your content calendar.

 Suganthan Mohanadasan and Andy Chadwick, founders of Snippet Digital, share a few tips for content pruning, including an effective way for grading your content for pruning.
 Here’s how they describe this system: